PeterAnema/peteranema.github.io/_posts/2021-02-01-how-to-work-with-github-pages.md

 ---
 layout: post
 title: "How to work with ...
-Jekyll"
+Github Pages"
-description: "Tips and tricks for working with Github Pages, Jekyll and Markdown"
+description: "Tips and tricks for working with Github Pages, Markdown, Jekyll and Liquid"
 date: 2021-02-01
 category: Dev
-tags: [web, jekyll, markdown]
+tags: [Github, Markdown, Jekyll, Liquid]
 ---

 ## Resources